sriS1/myprojectsri/README.md

 This is material from Java Home Technology and i am using for learning I am married to sri pooja and we both hail from Vijayawada and we are staying at white field bangalore.
-I am part of Argos project and its present at tower D, divya shree tech park, white field bangalore and i am going to drink water now.
+I am part of Argos project and its present at tower D, divya shree tech park, white field bangalore and i am going to drink water now. i will bring water to my colleagues too...